 These are just a few of the many opportunities that exist to help refugees in your community, and we encourage you to look for other ways you can support local at-risk individuals.

 At Miranda, Magden & Miranda, LLP, we also look for multiple ways to assist those in need.
-Beyond immigration, we handle a variety of legal matters, including Chapter 7 bankruptcy, divorce, and custody disputes, all with the goal of helping families like yours move toward a better future.
+Beyond immigration, we handle a variety of legal matters, including immigration, divorce, and custody disputes, all with the goal of helping families like yours move toward a better future.
 Contact us today to learn how we can assist you.